 12.3.
 Mass Loss Measurement

 The mass loss of the brake under testing provides helpful information regarding the robustness and correctness of the overall test procedure.
 It can be used as an indicator of possible issues during the execution of the brake emissions test.
 The testing facility shall measure the initial and final mass of the brake assembly before and after testing.
 Make sure not to disrupt the brake assembly during the brake emissions test.
 If the same parts are used for cooling air adjustment, bedding, and emissions measurement sections, then the initial mass corresponds to the mass measured before commencing the cooling air adjustment.
 If a new set of parts are used after cooling air adjustment, then the initial mass corresponds to the mass measured before commencing the bedding section.
 In both cases, the final mass corresponds to the mass measured after the emissions measurement section.
-All measurements shall be made ensuring the following specifications:
+All measurements shall be carried out according to the following procedure:

 (a) Vacuum-clean the parts before conducting the measurements to remove any possible contamination;